neulab/ragged/retriever/README.md

 We support retrievers BM25 and ColBERT and retrieval corpuses kilt_wikipedia (KILT version) and the 2023 Annual Medline Corpus

 There are 3 steps:
-1. Get retriever outputs
+1. Get top-k passages from the retrievers
 2. Evaluate each retriever separately
 3. Compare retrievers

-# 1. Get retriever outputs
+# 1. Get top-k passages from the retrievers
-## Use BM25 for predictions
+## BM25
-This involves using pyserini repo to get BM25 indices then KILT repo to get BM25 outputs.
+This involves two steps: 1) using pyserini repo to get BM25 indices, 2) using KILT repo to get BM25 outputs.
 1. Clone [pyserini repo](https://github.com/castorini/pyserini).

 2. Run [BM25/get_indices.sh](https://github.com/neulab/ragged/blob/main/retriever/BM25/get_indices.sh).
 This will output a folder `${index_dir}/${corpus}_jsonl`.
 To adapt for your own dataset, see formatting instructions [here](https://github.com/castorini/pyserini/blob/master/docs/usage-index.md#building-a-bm25-index-direct-java-implementation).